molily/molily.de/_posts/2017-11-25-robust-javascript.md

     }
     ```

-    This existence check is in fact a type check (see below).
+    This existence check is in fact a type check (see next chapter).

 ### Type checks with `typeof`